Need fresh thinking? Help is a few keystrokes away.

 In fact, healthcare marketing is a core category at our Arizona-based marketing agency.
 We invest in primary research to keep abreast of consumer shifts in the healthcare industry.

 For example, in 2016, we launched our first healthcare research study and published the results in 2017.
-We followed up by publishing an entire content suite of healthcare-related advice on how to apply the information to a host of marketing and advertising capabilities from Public Relations to Analytics to help industry players achieve their goals.
+We followed up by publishing an entire content suite of healthcare-related advice on how to apply the information to a host of marketing and advertising services from Public Relations to Programmatic to help industry players achieve their goals.

 Our proprietary 2020 study digs deeper and provides updates on what’s most important to healthcare consumers today.